HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Hybrid Imitation Learning

 \section{Hybrid Imitation Learning}

-In this section, we introduce our hybrid imitation learning framework.
+In this section, we introduce our hybrid imitation learning (HIL) framework.
 Our framework combines two training modes: motion tracking and adversarial imitation learning.
-We observed that each technique in isolation results in suboptimal behavior, such as mode collapse (using a small set of motions), quality degradation (imprecise motion execution), or inability to adapt to scene changes (robustness).
-Our hybrid design effectively addresses these limitations, enabling the controller not only to reproduce learned behaviors accurately but also to adapt them to unseen environments.
+We observed that each technique in isolation results in suboptimal behavior, such as mode collapse (using only a small subset of skills), quality degradation (unnatural behaviors), or inability to adapt to scene changes (robustness).
+Our hybrid framework combines the strengths of motion tracking and adversarial imitation learning, allowing the controller to both reproduce behaviors from the dataset and adapt them to new environments and task conditions.

-This framework is implemented through a multi-task environment, which includes a tracking task and a target following task.
-In the tracking task, the controller is optimized to track the reference motion precisely, frame by frame, to learn basic parkour skills.
-In the target following task, the character is trained to follow a randomly selected target goal across sequences of obstacles.
-By exposing the character to diverse obstacles beyond those depicted in the reference data, we enhance the controller's adaptability to new environments.
-By training on an equal distribution of both tasks in parallel, the model not only learns to develop precise parkour skills, but also learns flexible adaptive responses to new environments.
+The HIL framework is implemented through parallel multi-task environments.
+In the motion tracking mode, the controller is trained to track the reference motion precisely, frame by frame.
+In the adversarial imitation learning mode, the controller is trained with goal-conditioned tasks such as navigating obstacles or maintaining a specified heading direction.
+By exposing the character to goals and scenes beyond those depicted in the reference dataset, this mode encourages robustness and adaptability.
+By training on both tasks in parallel, the model acquires precise skills and generalizes across novel scenes and conditions.